ramiz-moktader/geospatial-programming-course/docs/raster-vector-data-in-gee.md

 - Draw a  rectangle, a point, and a polygon in Google Earth Engine, take a screenshot, and upload the screenshot and the code in your github repo.
 Submit your github repo link below.
 - Draw a feature collection of 5 polygons covering water bodies in your area.
 Take a screenshot.
 Then, upload the code and screenshot in your github repo.
 Submit your github repo link
-- Open this code in GEE  and take a screenshot of the boundary of Bangladesh.
+- Open the GEE code editor, load the FAO GAUL boundary dataset for Bangladesh, and take a screenshot of the boundary.
 Upload in your github repo and submit the repo link
-- Open this code in GEE and change the division name to yours.
+- Using the same boundary dataset, filter to your division.
 Take a screenshot of your division map and upload it to github.
 Submit the repo link.

 <!-- **Submssion link**: [Click here to sbumit via google form](https://docs.google.com/forms/d/e/1FAIpQLSfQZDJ2rmIbnNsuyt5Nf6txCaUL9qOwYGaRSBRjOCaM7qEK9w/viewform?usp=sf_link) -->